 There is quite a story behind how the Observatory came to exist.
 Mining magnate Colonel Griffith J. Griffith (that’s his real name, but probably not his real rank), who already owned Griffith Park, bequeathed the money in his will to build a the Observatory and the park’s Greek Theatre.

 He tried to get this started while he was alive, but his offer was rejected because Griffith had just spent two year in California’s San Quentin State Prison for assault with a deadly weapon.
 He shot and disfigured his wife while vacationing in Santa Monica.
 Turns out old GG was a secret drunk subject to paranoid delusions, according to his injured wife’s court testimony.

 Griffith’s intentions for Los Angeles were good, however.
 “If all mankind could look through that telescope, it would change the world,” Griffith said.
 The city did take his money in the end.

 Griffith Observatory has offered public telescope viewing ever since, through the historic Zeiss telescope and also the historic coelostat (solar telescope), and portable telescopes on the lawn, fulfilling Griffith’s vision.

 Since opening in 1935, more people have looked through the Zeiss telescope than any telescope in human history, and more people have viewed the filtered Sun on the Observatory coelostat than any solar telescope on Earth, according to the Observatory’s website.

 Griffith Park Observatory: Know Before You Go

-- Free: Griffith Park Observatory offers many free events.
 Admission to the Observatory building, grounds, telescopes, and parking is always free.
 Many of the special events here are free, but not all.